NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Overall, this mattress does a nice job as the Euro-style cover and gel foam top layer puts a certain level of material between the sleeper and the foams that are more likely to heat up (namely the memory foam core).

-I would say Loom and Leaf is above average with respect to cooling for memory foam mattresses.
+Loom and Leaf’s cooling score of 9.0 is above average compared to the average cooling score for memory foam mattresses (8.7).

 In my experience over the years, I’ve never felt that Loom and Leaf was a hot mattress.